muxinc/media-chrome/docs/src/pages/docs/en/migration/from-0.x-to-1.0.md

 - All attributes have been changed from `kebab-case` to `lowercase` (aka "`smushedcase`")
 - Several CSS variables have been renamed for consistency, more consistently applied, and more consistently defaulted
 - `AttributeTokenList` (e.g. `hotkeys`) removed the `keys()` method
+- All state change event types have been changed from `"statenamechange"` to `"statename"`.

 **Captions & Subtitles**
 - Captions & Subtitles list attributes are now just subtitles attributes